grumpyjames/birding-almanac/features/a-200-bird-year/part-30-glens-and-grebes.md

 clear, even with the scope.
 Not the greatest Whinchat we've ever seen, but we'll take it.

-Post Whinchat, we continue onwards.
+Post-Whinchat, we continue onwards.
 I've been promised hydroelectric artifacts at the end of the public part of the drive.
 Our only company is a pair of cyclists (who we trade places with repeatedly as we stop and start to look at things) and a small army of vehicles from the